-Both hostels offer clean dorms, fast wifi and super friendly staff.
-There’s also free breakfast and dinner buffet (!) every day!
-You’ll find a bar in each hostel (and you’ll receive a free welcome drink!), creating a social atmosphere and you will easily get to know other travellers there.
+Both hostels offer clean dorms, fast WiFi and super friendly staff.
+There’s also free breakfast and dinner buffet (!) every day.
+You’ll find a bar in each hostel (and you’ll receive a free welcome drink), creating a social atmosphere so you will easily get to know other travelers there.

 By Sally Pederson, Luxurious Lifestyles